 The more support boxes we can tick, the more our brains feel supported and thus better adept at managing stress responses when they arise.
 Consider one sure insurance to protect your home, vehicle and business against loss and specific damages, and build up your support network.
 The best way to avoid stressful situations is by preparing for the worst and finding solutions throughout your life.

 Don’t Forget About Your Eyes and Ears

 Our eyes and ears often go unforgotten unless we have apparent symptoms.
 Your sight and your hearing health are just as important as any other part of the body.
-For example, if you go for an eye test because you’ve been having a lot of headaches or you don’t see the same way that you used to, you’re going to need to invest in high-quality glasses.
+For example, if you go for an eye test because you’ve been having many headaches or don’t see the same way you used to, you’re going to need to invest in high-quality glasses.
 You don’t want frames that are just going to break over and over again.
 You’ve also got to ensure that you are getting your eyes tested every couple of years to make sure that you’ve still got the right lenses and your sight hasn’t deteriorated further.

 Your hearing health is another thing that needs to be taken seriously.
-At some point in our lives, we are likely all going to experience some level of hearing loss.
+At some point in our lives, we are likely to experience some level of hearing loss.
 However, there are things that you can do to prevent it for as long as possible.
 Head to an audiologist, get a hearing test if you think you need one.
 If not, look at all your options as to how you can avoid losing your hearing prematurely.